-and the same Central Bank of Bahrain Volume 1: Central Bank of Bahrain Rulebook Digital Financial Advice
+Time.
+Central Bank of Bahrain Rulebook Volume 4: Rulebook Digital Financial Advice

 MODULE DA: Digital Financial Advice CHAPTER DA-A: Introduction

 DA-A.2 Module History

 DA-A.2.1 This Module was first issued in March 2019.
 It is numbered as version 01.
 All subsequent changes to this Module are annotated with a sequential version number: UG-3 provides further details on Rulebook maintenance and version control.